aaronbloomfield/pdr/labs/lab04/index.md

 ### Binary bit counter ###

-Write a ***recursive*** function that returns the number of 1's in the binary representation of *n*.
-Use the following fact: if *n* is even, the number of 1's in the representation of *n* is the same as that in *n/2*; if *n* is odd, the number of 1's is the same as that in *floor(n/2)* plus 1.
+In bitCounter.cpp, create a ***recursive*** function that returns the number of 1s in the binary representation of *n*, which will be passed in as a command-line parameter.
+Use the following fact: if *n* is even, the number of 1s in the representation of *n* is the same as that in *n/2*; if *n* is odd, the number of 1s is one more than that in *floor(n/2)*.

 You may assume that *n* is a non-negative integer that will be stored in two's complement.
 However, *n* will be passed in the standard decimal (i.e. base-10) format.
 This should be a rather simple function that uses what you've learned about integer representation.
 If you find you need things like global variables or the `pow()` function to implement this then you are going too far.

-This program, called bitCounter.cpp should take in a value as a command-line parameter (no input!).
-See below for how to handle command-line parameters.
-Note that if the program is run without any command-line parameters, your program should gracefully exit with an appropriate error message.
+If your program is run without any command-line parameters, your program should gracefully exit with an appropriate error message.
 Your program need not handle an invalid number for the command-line parameter.
-And any additional command-line parameters beyond the first can be (and should be) ignored.
+Any additional command-line parameters beyond the first should be ignored.

-**This program should take in no input, only one command-line parameter.** Command line parameters are discussed in more detail in the [04-arrays-bigoh slide set](../../slides/04-arrays-bigoh.html), along with a source code example showing how to use them.
+### Command-line parameters ###

 So far, our `main()` method has had the following prototype: